Molokans: 17th–18th centuries

-19th–20th centuries CE
+19th–20th centuries

 From the intervention of Count Nikolay Zubov in 1795, Molokans were tolerated under Catherine the Great but constrained by strict rules imposed upon them intended to curb community growth.
 Those who ignored the restrictions were punished in Tsarist Russia as heretics.
-Molokan evangelists and missionaries suffered imprisonment, banishment and other forms of punishment.
+Molokan evangelists and missionaries suffered imprisonment, banishment, and other forms of punishment.
 Prohibited from winning converts, the Molokans were forced into endogamy.
-The government's policy was to send the Molokans away from the center of Russia into the Caucasus (1833), and other outlying areas to prevent their having influence on other peasants; they were sent to Armenia, Azerbaijan (1834), Ukraine (1830s), central Asia, and Siberia, where many communities have survived into the present.
+The government's policy was to send the Molokans away from the center of Russia into the Caucasus (1833) and other outlying areas to prevent their having influence on other peasants; they were sent to Armenia, Azerbaijan and Georgia (1834), Ukraine (1830s), central Asia, and Siberia, where many communities have survived into the present.

 It is said that in 1900, despite the persecutions by the Tsarist government and Orthodox Church, there could have been about a half-million Spiritual Christians in the Russian empire.
 These figures appear, however, to be vastly exaggerated.
 In 1912, there were only 133,935 Molokane and 4,844 Pryguny counted in Russia (census of the Department of Spiritual Affairs).

 Fewer than one thousand Molokane fled Russia in the early 1900s (mostly 1905–1912), many of whom settled near other non-Orthodox immigrants from Russia in an ethnic enclave on and near Potrero Hill, San Francisco, California, where they built a prayer hall in 1929.
-A second prayer hall was established near Sheridan, California to serve those scattered in Northern California.
-There has been a population of Molokans in Whittier, Southern California.
+A second prayer hall was established near Sheridan, California, to serve those scattered in Northern California.
+There has been a population of Molokans in Whittier in southern California.
 As of 2022, there is still a church called New United Molokan Church.

 Though some Spiritual Christian faith groups fled Russia in the early 1900s to avoid the military draft, all eligible Molokan boys registered for the Selective Service Act of 1917, but were disqualified as aliens who did not speak English.
 During World War II, 136 eligible American Molokan boys enlisted during World War II, and two were conscientious objectors.

 Being prohibited from winning converts under the laws of the Russian Empire, they adopted endogamy and were classified as an ethnic group under the Bolsheviks.

-Groups of Molokans
+Groups

-From 1904 through the 1920s, many different faith tribes in the Caucasus immigrated to North America under the guise of "Molokan".
+From 1904 to the 1920s, many different faith tribes in the Caucasus immigrated to North America under the guise of "Molokan".
 In 1899, when about a third of all Dukhobortsty left the Caucasus to central Canada, the Canadian government also gave permission for "Molokans" to migrate and get the same privileges (land, communal, non-military).
 To take advantage of this generous privilege, many different faith tribes of spiritual Christians in the Caucasus all claimed to be "Molokan" while leaving Russia for Canada.
 Most all were diverted from Canada to Los Angeles by Peter Demens, where they clashed, never uniting.
 Many descendants of those different tribes still claim the coveted Molokan heritage label which perpetuates confusion.